 We are committed to the development of queer and genderqueer artists and actively inclusive of all gender identities, sexualities and ethnicities.

--Fostering the next generation of queer artists through mentorship with established artists.
+-Fostering the next generation of queer artists through mentorship

 The frank was conceived by founders Matthew Bennet, Ilena Lee Cramer, Dale Kohlmetz and Kären Matthews.
 From its inception in 1996 until 2008, the company was helmed by Ilena Lee Cramer and became a major voice in the city’s artistic community and a creative beacon in Queer Canada.